Powerball Winners

 A single ticket holder from California won a record-breaking jackpot worth $2.04 billion.
 The record amount had built up over more than three months, with the historic draw actually delayed by several hours following unprecedented demand for tickets.
 It was revealed that the lucky ticket was sold at Joe’s Service Center in Altadena.
 The winner was Edwin Castro, who declined to speak to the media but had to have his identity revealed due to California’s public record laws.
 He took the cash option of $997.6 million.

-Following a run of 19 consecutive rollovers, the Powerball jackpot reached a record-breaking $1.58 billion.
-The largest prize in U.S. lottery history was finally landed by John and Lisa Robinson of Munford, Tennessee, David Kaltschmidt and Maureen Smith of Melbourne Beach in Florida and Marvin and Mae Acosta from Chino Hills, California.
+Following a run of 19 consecutive rollovers, the Powerball jackpot reached $1.58 billion.
+The third-largest prize in U.S. lottery history was finally landed by John and Lisa Robinson of Munford, Tennessee, David Kaltschmidt and Maureen Smith of Melbourne Beach in Florida and Marvin and Mae Acosta from Chino Hills, California.
 All three players opted to take the cash lump sum of $327.8 million each.

 Manuel Franco, from West Allis in Wisconsin, announced that he wanted to ‘help out the world’ after matching the full winning line on March 27th 2019.
 The winning ticket was one of ten he bought from a Speedway on Beloit Road in New Berlin, Milwaukee.
 He was aged 24 when he won and was tempted by the annuity, but eventually decided to take the cash option of $477 million.